Dynamic Clearing and Contagion in Financial Networks: Introduction

-The current work will focus on adding the time dynamics, which make the mean field models attractive, to the interbank network approach.
+In this work, we will focus on adding the time dynamics to the interbank network approach.
 In fact, the conclusion of \cite{EN01} provides a discussion of future extensions, one of which is the inclusion of multiple clearing dates.
-This has been studied directly in \cite{CC15,ferrara16}.
-Additionally, \cite{KV16} considers a similar approach to model financial networks with multiple maturities. \cite{feinstein2017currency} further provides another approach to financial networks with multiple maturities by considering each clearing date as a different asset.
-All of these works, however, only consider clearing at discrete times. \cite{sonin2017} presents a continuous-time clearing model that exactly replicates the static Eisenberg-Noe framework.
-In this work we will present both discrete and continuous-time clearing models.
-However, our emphasis will be on the derivation and the characterization of the continuous-time model.
-This in part is motivated by the prospect of unification with the mean-field models as well as traditional financial models which typically employ continuous-time models.
-Additionally, as we will demonstrate, the continuous-time framework no longer requires monotonicity for existence and uniqueness which is generally assumed for static and discrete-time systems.
-This is valuable for future works that may model network formation and payments as a non-cooperative game; such games may not satisfy the strong monotonicity assumptions usually considered in static and discrete-time systems, but would likely satisfy the sufficient conditions for the continuous-time framework.
+This has been studied directly in \cite{CC15,ferrara2019systemic,bardoscia2017pathways}.
+Additionally, \cite{KV16} considers a similar approach to model financial networks with multiple maturities.
+All of these works only consider clearing at discrete times, which does not, e.g., permit defaults between clearing times due to a shock to a firm's capital. \cite{sonin2020continuous} presents a continuous-time clearing model that exactly replicates the static Eisenberg-Noe framework without considerations for early defaults. \cite{fs2019,feinstein2020dynamic,feinstein2021contagious} extends this work in the network model of~\cite{GK10} by presenting a special case in which the large bank limit can be formulated as a McKean-Vlasov equation. \cite{lipton2016modern} presents a related framework for dynamic financial contagion with early defaults. \cite{chen2021financial} introduced a semi-dynamic crisis index and conducted an empirical study for systemic risk.
+In a related setting, \cite{calafiore2022,calafiore2023} considered a discrete-time Eisenberg-Noe system from a controls perspective.